-The purpose of body-thunk is to capture E{body} at a point where no names have been introduced yet.
-In particular, if (body-thunk) were replaced by E{body} , then E{body} could accidentally capture the name old.
+The purpose of body-thunk is to capture $E{body}$ at a point where no names have been introduced yet.
+In particular, if (body-thunk) were replaced by $E{body}$ , then $E{body}$ could accidentally capture the name old.

-Part c Unlike a lexical let, fluid-bind requires some cleanup operations (restoring the old value of the variable) before it can return the value of the body expression.
+Part c Unlike a lexical bind, fluid-bind requires some cleanup operations (restoring the old value of the variable) before it can return the value of the body expression.
 So the call to (print-nums n) in the body of print-nums is not tail-recursive because there is still work remaining to be done.
 The amount of pending work increases with n until memory is exhausted.

-Part d A non-local jump out of a dynamic let will automatically restore the dynamic environment in effect at the target of the jump.
+Part d A non-local jump out of a dynamically scoped bind will automatically restore the dynamic environment in effect at the target of the jump.
 However, a non-local jump out of fluid-bind will have the effect of not restoring the fluid-bound variable.
 As a concrete example, suppose that pen-color is a variable containing the default pen color (say it's yellow) and we execute:

 '''

-(fluid-bind pen-color red (abort 'done))
+(label abort (fluid-bind pen-color red (jump abort 'done)))

 '''

-Then pen-color will be left in the red state because the code to restore it to yellow was bypassed by the abort.
-With a dynamic let, however, the abort would force the system back to the default dynamic environment, in which pen-color would be yellow
+Then pen-color will be left in the red state because the code to restore it to yellow was bypassed by the jump.
+With a dynamically scoped bind, however, the jump would force the system back to the default dynamic environment, in which pen-color would be yellow.

-PROBLEM 11: Scoping
+PROBLEM 12: Scoping